emmakat/flex-mouse-grid-emmakat/README.md

 # Flex Mouse Grid

-A hands-free mouse grid by Ben Rollin, Tara Roys, timotimo, and aegis, for use with the [Talon voice framework](https://talonvoice.com/).
+ by Ben Rollin, Tara Roys, timotimo, and aegis, for use with the [Talon voice framework](https://talonvoice.com/).
 Flex Mouse Grid is just the latest in a series of iterations, and was built on top of [Dense Mouse Grid](https://github.com/tararoys/dense-mouse-grid).

 You can think of Flex Mouse Grid as extending the functionality of Dense Mouse Grid, attempting to be an even more flexible, all-in-one voice mouse tool.
 Some notable differences from Dense Mouse Grid: